eisenzopf/redactomatic/README.md

 - regex
 - regex-test

-Each configuration dictionary must have one of these keys as its head.
+Each configuration dictionary file must have one of these keys as its head.
 Configuration files are treated as a single common namespace.
 This means that defintions can be mixed into one file or arbitrarily spread across multiple files.
 You will not be warned however if one of your rules is overwriting another one so take care with naming.

-In the default configuration in the release the top-four keys are present in the file *[config.yml](rules/config.yml)* and the remaining two keys are defined in the file [core-defs.yml](rules/core-defs.yml).
+In the default configuration in the release the top-six keys are present in the file *[config.yml](rules/config.yml)* and the remaining two keys are defined in the file [core-defs.yml](rules/core-defs.yml).

 ### level

 ```
 level:
     '1':
         - _IGNORE_
         - _SPACY_
         - PHONE